grp-bork/reCOGnise/README.md

 * `MAPseq`

 ---
+# Database

+The reCOGnise marker database can be downloaded from [Zenodo](https://zenodo.org/records/17916463/files/recognise_markers.tar.gz).

+---
 # Usage
 ## Cloud-based Workflow Manager (CloWM)
 This workflow will be available on the CloWM platform (coming soon).